aquenos/ChimeraTK-ControlSystemAdapter-EPICS/README.md

 one of the supported data types has to be specified explicitly as part of the register address specified in the record's `INP` or `OUT` field.

+### Using Autosave

+When using Autosave in order to persist the values of output records between restarts of the IOC, please remember to set the respective records’ `PINI` fields to `YES` (preferred), `RUN`, or `RUNNING`.
+Otherwise, the persited value will be restored to the record, but the value will not be sent to the associated application or device, so that it does not take effect.

 Examples
 --------